eugk/sumo-logic-scripts/README.md

 # sumo-logic-scripts
-Useful scripts for interacting with the Sumo Logic API
+Useful scripts for interacting with the Sumo Logic API.
+Mostly in Python.
+Use at your own risk, of course.